Covid-19 Layoffs in BC – What are the Rules?

 - Layoffs (permanent or temporary) generally trigger severance pay

 In almost all employment relationships, it has long been the law that a temporary or permanent layoff triggers a worker’s right to severance pay and so is the same as termination, being “let go”, or “getting fired.”
 The primary exceptions to this have been temporary layoffs in industries where temporary layoffs are the norm, if you have a written employment contract that includes the right to temporary layoffs, or if the employee agrees to the temporary layoff.
-If permitted, 13 weeks is the longest a “temporary layoff” can be per the Employment Standards Act before termination pay must be provided.
+If permitted, 16 weeks (extended from 13 to 16 weeks, effective May 4, 2020) is the longest a “temporary layoff” can be per the Employment Standards Act before termination pay must be provided.

 But what if Covid-19 has made the contract of employment “impossible to perform”?
 Read on.

 - Economics or financial circumstances of the business are not relevant, unless the employment contract is “impossible to perform” or the contract has been “frustrated”

 To date, economic circumstances of the business have not generally been taken into account in determining whether or how much termination notice or pay is owed.
 Even if a business was closing, termination notice or pay was required, and the amount was not impacted.
 Now there is a question of whether a little-used section of the Employment Standards Act might apply to relieve the requirement for termination notice or pay for some businesses impacted by Covid-19.
 Section 65(1)(d) of the Act states that notice of termination or pay in lieu is not required when the employment contract is “impossible to perform due to an unforeseeable event or circumstance.”